Music, the greatest good that mortals know, and all of heaven we have below

 I won’t dive in to that debate here.
 However, what I will say is this.
 As we learn more about the brain and things like addiction, post traumatic stress, and the like, it gets a lot messier and harder for the church at large to always define sin in the kinds of black and white ways it used to.

 And that is one of the reasons why I feel for pastors.
 They did not go to seminary to learn about eating disorders and body image issues.
 They did not go to seminary to learn about sexual abuse.
 They did not go to seminary to learn about substance abuse, or pornography addiction, or post-traumatic stress disorder.
 Yet in a congregation of any size all of these issues and a host of others not mentioned here have been experienced by those in the pews.
 In many cases, those issues are active and ongoing.
 Often there is a dual diagnosis at play where, for example, a person is abusing drugs because of a trauma in their past that has never been addressed.
 It is simply not fair to expect pastors to understand all of the complexities of mental health.
-But the truth is sometimes it’s not helpful helpful to label these behaviors sin and add a layer of guilt on top of someone’s pain.
+But the truth is sometimes it’s not helpful to label these behaviors as sin and add a layer of guilt on top of someone’s pain.

 Are there instances where a person knows right from wrong and is choosing to misbehave?
 Of course there are.
 That’s not what I’m talking about here.
 I’m talking about the walking wounded who are carrying deep pain that needs to be acknowledged and addressed.